gear-tech/gear/ansible/README.md

 ### Generate custom chain spec

-The compiled runtime code as well as the genesis block configuration (the initial network state) should be placed in a "chain spec" JSON file that would later be supplied as a command line argumnet to the `gear` command:
+The compiled runtime code as well as the genesis block configuration (the initial network state) should be placed in a "chain spec" JSON file that would later be supplied as a command line argument to the `gear` command:
 ```bash
 ./target/release/gear \
   --base-path /tmp/data \